-- (1) Standard domestic steel beams and shapes of standard grades as shown on the National Steel Bridge Alliance (NSBA) website. - (2) Standard concrete reinforcing steel sizes and grades. - (3) Standard steel drainage pipe sizes and gages. - (4) Items covered in the Standard Plans including: - (a) Standard mast arm assemblies. - (b) Standard steel guardrail, posts, and end treatments. - (c) Standard drainage grates. - (d) Standard steel fences. - (e) Standard steel sign supports and structures.
+- (1) Standard domestic steel beams and shapes of standard grades as shown on the National Steel Bridge Alliance (NSBA) website. - (2) Standard concrete reinforcing steel sizes and grades. - (3) Standard steel drainage pipe sizes and gages. - (4) Items included on the APL that are domestically sourced. - (5) Items covered in the Standard Plans including: - (a) Standard mast arm assemblies. - (b) Standard steel guardrail, posts, and end treatments. - (c) Standard drainage grates. - (d) Standard steel fences. - (e) Standard steel sign supports and structures.

-If it is determined that a steel or iron product being proposed is not manufactured in the United States, then the Designer must determine if the estimated costs of such foreign steel or iron is within the thresholds stated in the specification.
+For iron or steel products, if it is determined that the product being proposed is not manufactured in the United States, then the Designer must determine if the estimated costs of such foreign steel or iron is within the thresholds stated in the specification.
 If the costs exceed such threshold, the Designer must explore alternatives that utilize domestic steel or iron, or seek a waiver from FHWA.
 Generally, it is preferred to select a different engineering solution utilizing domestic products.